|Oracle® Application Server for DRDA User's Guide

 REMHOST, a location entry

 DRDAAS, and an optional username mapping entry in the DB2 Communications Database.
-The linkname specifies the hostname or IP address of the computer that is running Oracle Database Provider for DRDA.
-The location specifies an RDB name that uses the linkname and the port number that Oracle Database Provider for DRDA is listening on.
-These correspond to Oracle Database Provider for DRDA configuration parameters
+The linkname specifies the hostname or IP address of the computer that is running Oracle Application Server for DRDA.
+The location specifies an RDB name that uses the linkname and the port number that Oracle Application Server for DRDA is listening on.
+These correspond to Oracle Application Server for DRDA configuration parameters

 RDB_MAP.
 Note that the location name must match exactly to the